-A bit of recent background: lifting the sanctions
+A bit of recent background: lifting the sanctions in 2016

-US sanctions remain in place
+USA sanctions remained in place

 Following the lifting of many financial and economic sanctions, Iran’s financial institutions are starting to work with the international banking system.
 Banking changes include:

 - more than 30 Iranian banks are reconnected to Society for Worldwide Interbank Financial Telecommunication (SWIFT)

 - a network more than 200 international banks have started correspondent relations with Iranian banks